Click the question to reveal the answer

 The insurance company must also pay you temporary total disability benefits (the “lost wages” we discussed earlier) during the time you are on vocational rehabilitation.

-Voc rehab is a complex process and you should never attempt to do it without an attorney.
+Voc rehab is a complex process and you should never attempt to do it without a Waldorf workers' compensation attorney.

 Here is a step-by-step guide to getting your Maryland workers’ compensation benefits: